digideskio/HyperDev-design/readme.md

 🍰🍰🍰

-## If you get a conflict
+## Conflicts

-Unfortunately there's no magical way around this.
+Unfortunately there's no elegant way around binary file conflicts.
 Fortunately, it's very unlikely to happen irl.

 Keep both files, name them differently or throw one into `/archived`.
 Feel free to add your own named folders (i.e. `/pirijan`) to this repo too.